zkweb-framework/ZKWeb/README.md

 Copyright © 2016 303248153@github<br/>
 If you have any license issue please contact 303248153@qq.com.<br/>

-<h1>Fast Help:</h1>
+### Fast Help:

 a.
-How to run?
+How to getting start?

-- Download ZKWeb and ZKWeb.Plugins from github,
+- Download ZKWeb and ZKWeb.Plugins from github
-- Put ZKWeb and ZKWeb.Plugins in same folder,
+- Put ZKWeb and ZKWeb.Plugins in same folder
 - Edit config.json under ZKWeb\App_Data change Database and ConnectionString
 	- Example for mssql
 	```